7enderhead/antiweb/documentation/source/antiweb.rst

    * Install Python 3.4
-   * After installing Python, run below commands in cmd (you have to navigate to Python34\\Scripts first)
+   * After installing Python, run below commands in cmd (you can add the directories to the PATH or navigate to the directories [I would prefer the first option])

    ::